thiwaK/explore-python/README.md

 - Multi line comment

   Use to make multi-lines of comment.
+Use six single quotes as two groups of three and three (`''' '''`) to indicate multi-line comment.

   ```python
   '''This code will,